jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 ## Conceptual design

+In the conceptual design stage of database development, there are two competing approaches: top-down (AKA design by decomposition) and bottom-up.
+The top-down approach begins with identifying entities and relationships in the domain to be modeled, then filling in attributes.
+Entity relationship diagrams are often used.
+ERDs can be done in [ER or UML notation;](modeling.html#erds-for-databases) MS Visio offers both.
+The bottom-up approach begins with identifying attributes, then grouping them until entities and relationships emerge.
+Connolly and Begg (2015) suggest that a bottom-up approach is manageable only for smaller databases.
+For a larger, more complex database, a top-down approach may be necessary so that the database designer doesn’t get overwhelmed by numerous attributes.
+The end goal is a schema that is normalized to avoid anomalies.

 - In the **conceptual design stage,** a database designer and to identify the entities (objects) and attributes (characteristics) it must contain.
 - Identify entities and attributes in the **conceptual design** phase
     - Top-down design: entities, then attributes